 - Map and Locations

 The Woodside Community Action Grant is a seed-funding competition for ASU students that are passionate about service.
 Students are eligible to receive funding to carry out service-focused projects in the local community.
 Projects should be engaging, community-driven, solutions-focused and sustainable, in that the impact is long-term.
-Proposals are accepted in the Spring 2018 semester, and students will have until Fall 2018 to implement their projects.
+Proposals are accepted in the Fall 2019 semester, and students will have until Spring 2019 to implement their projects.

 Apply for a Woodside Community Grant and receive up to $1500 for the spring semester.
 Students can apply as individuals or as members of a team.
 Students are highly encouraged to partner with other ASU students in order to submit a more competitive application.

 Woodside Community Action Grants – Spring 2019 Dates & Deadlines